 If you have any questions, please contact us, and we will respond within 24 hours.

 The CARES Act

 The legislation designates $339.8 billion for programs that will go to state and local governments.
 It is divided up to put $274 billion toward specific COVID-19 response efforts, including $150 billion in direct aid for those state and local governments running out of cash because of a high number of cases.
-Also, the rest will be allocated to specific state and local:
+The rest will be allocated to specific programs:

-- $13 billion for K-12 schools: which will be distributed to school districts, awarded to states based on their current Title I allocations
+- The districts are to be allocated with $13 billion for K-12 schools.
+It is awarded to states based on their existing allocations to titles.

 Other Significant Provisions

 Includes direct payments to adults of up to $1,200 or less and for children is $500 ($3,400 for a family of four) to be sent out in weeks—payments phase-out on the basis of income ranging from $75,000 to $99,000.

 Expanded Unemployment Insurance: Payments in addition to federal unemployment programs are boosted by $600 a week for four months.